Sökresultat

 The EpiHealth cohort gives us access to detailed information about environmental exposures and life style factors which are typically not available in other registers

+This article is over 5 years old, and the information may therefore be outdated.
 SRA EpiHealth has conducted an interview with board member of EpiHealth Professor Martin Englund and postdoc Andrea Dell'isola about the EpiHealth cohort, how they plan to use it in their research, and what it means to them and SRA EpiHealth.
-Martin has been awarded research support from SRA EpiHealth for the employment of Andrea as a postdoc for the project “The role of lifestyle and metabolic he
+Martin has been awarded research support from SRA EpiHealth for the employme